HackYourFuture/databases/Week1/LESSONPLAN.md

 The following command uses the SET syntax to insert values in a random order of columns:
 ```
-INSERT INTO employees SET employee_name = "fede", salary = 4000, joining_date = "2019-07-01", gender = 'f', employee_no = 100;
+INSERT INTO employees SET employee_name = "Joe", salary = 4000, joining_date = "2019-07-01", gender = 'f', employee_no = 100;
 ```

-_If you don't remember the column names, then use describe employees; command which lists the column names and their data types._
+> If you don't remember the column names, then use describe employees; command which lists the column names and their data types.

 #### SELECT